luksi1/docker-build-certificate/README.md

 Default: Abcd1234

 ##### SERVER_CERT_EXPIRATION_DAYS
-The amount of days that your server certificate will be valid
+The amount of days that your server certificate will be valid.

 Default: 1

 ##### SERVER_KEY_PERMISSIONS